-When the risk of scalding large parts or the whole body submersion, such with baths and showers, particularly for very young and elderly then TMV’s should be fitted at these outlets.
+Where there is a risk of scalding, particularly for very young and elderly then exclusive TMVs (type TMV3) should be fitted at these outlets.

 - Where practicable, TMV’s should be incorporated directly in the tap fitting, and mixing at the point of outlet is preferable;

 - Where TMV’s are fitted with low rate spray taps on hand washbasins, the risk is increased;

 - TMV valves should be as close to the point of use as possible to minimise the storage of blended water;

 - Where a single TMV serves multiple tap outlets, the risk can be increased;

 - Where TMV’s are designed to supply both cold and blended water, an additional separate cold tap is rarely needed and may become a low use outlet.

 Waterman Compliance Services can test, failsafe, service and calibrate all types of industry approved TMVs at the agreed frequencies which can vary dependant on manufacture recommendation.